 I even made a quick video to show you the steps!

-The shelves in your home are the perfect opportunity to tell your story and show off your personality so the items you decide to display should have meaning and be items you love.
+The shelves in your home are the perfect opportunity to tell your story and show off your personality so when thinking of things to put on shelves, some of the items you decide to display should have meaning and be items you love.

 >>Want to learn how to find your style and create your own unique decor plan?
 Click here to learn about my course, Style Your Way Home.

-How to Decorate Shelves In 3 Easy Steps
+How To Decorate A Bookshelf In 3 Easy Steps

 The items you choose don’t necessarily have to stand out or have much contrast to the background of your shelves either.
 Even items that essentially blend into the background still add interest and help anchor (or create little focal points) for the items in front of them.

-Vertical items don’t necessarily have to be tall though.
-You can stack these items on the horizontal items already on your shelves to add interest and vary the height on each shelf.
+Tip: To create height, stack small shelf decor on the horizontal items already on your shelves to add interest and vary the height on each shelf.

 I’ve done my share of building shelves to add a ton of character to my home too.
 Check out these posts to see how I did it!